tokenika/eosfactory/teos/programs/teos/CurrencyContractCppWalkthrough.md

 More, we want to have this all on the MS Visual Studio platform, in order to limit the scope of skills needed for working on smart contracts.

-Now, we already have our plan advanced:
+Now, we have our plan advanced:
 * We heve a trans-system version of a substantial part of the EOS code, corrected to be compatible with Windows;
 * C++ library for both Windows and Unix systems;
 * Command line drivers for this library classes that implement a CLI for EOS.